paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 - `value`: data registered
 - `unit`: measurement units of the data

+## harvested_area_average_legend.csv
+Csv that contains for each product (not only key products) the minimum and maximum values associated to the interval ranking of the average harvested area across periods and countries, together with the specific units.
+Each interval is defined with the left boundary (minimum) excluded, while the right extreme (maximum) is included.
+There are 5 columns:
+- `interval`: value between 0 and 10 which allows to rank the harvested area across periods and countries for a specific product.
+0 includes values lower than the 5% of the maximum average of the total annual harvested area reported, while 10 covers values higher than the 95%.
+The other thresholds, for intervals between 1 and 9, are: 15%, 25%, 35%, 45%, 55%, 65%, 75%, 85%
+- `min_value`: minimum value of the average of the total annual harvested area for the associated interval and product code (value not included)
+- `max_value`: maximum value of the average of the total annual harvested area for the associated interval and product code (value included)
+- `product_code`: FAO code of the product
+- `unit`: measurement units of the data

 ## harvested_area_average.csv
 Csv that contains for each product (not only key products) the average value of the harvested area across reporters and for each reporter the average value of the harvested area across products.
 Aggregation is generally performed, except the last year where data are not aggregated.
 The average value is obtained dividing the sum over the time period of harvested area associated to the product (or reporter) by the number of years of the time period.
 Percentage values are also reported for products and reporters.
-The percentage of a product (or reporter) has to be comprised in the 95% of the descendent cumulative sum of harvested area for a specific reporter (or product).
-The remaining 5% of percentages is grouped into the generic category "Others", because they have negligible percentages to be further distinguished.
-There are 8 columns:
+The average value of the total annual harvested area for the specific reporter and product together the associated interval ranking are specified.
+There are 10 columns:
 - `reporter_code`: code of data reporter
 - `period`: aggregation period yyyy-yyyy
 - `unit`: measurement units of the data